Madame Behave: Marketing

 Madame Behave was marketed using the phrase "She's a Cousin to Charley's Aunt," a reference to a 1925 comedy film which also featured cross-dressing.
 This phrase appears in historical newspapers such as the Los Angeles Times and the Evening Telegraph.
-Julian Eltinge, known for his female impersonation act, is used to advertise the film.
-Ann Pennington's name is also used to advertise the film.
+Julian Eltinge, known for his female impersonation act, was used to advertise the film.
+Ann Pennington's name was also used to advertise the film.

 Preservation

 Madame Behave survives as an incomplete print at the Library of Congress.